-|Dr. Donald S. Russell near McKissick, 1955|
+|Dr. Donald S. Russell|

-Donald Russell, ’25 and ’28 JD, is represented in SCPC with a collection of over twenty feet of material and covering the years 1929-1998.
-Items document Russell's service at the Office of War Mobilization and Reconversion, 1943-1944, and as Deputy Director, 1945; Assistant Secretary of State for Administration, 1945-1947; President of the University of South Carolina, 1952-1957; Governor of South Carolina, 1963-1965; and United States Senator, 1965-1966.
+Donald S. Russell CollectionThe Russell Collection of over twenty feet of material, 1929-1998, documents Russell's service at the Office of War Mobilization and Reconversion, 1943-1944, and as Deputy Director, 1945; Assistant Secretary of State for Administration, 1945-1947; President of the University of South Carolina, 1952-1957; Governor of South Carolina, 1963-1965; and United States Senator, 1965-1966.
 The bulk of these materials concern his Senate service.